reshamas/fastai_deeplearn_part1/lessons/lesson_5_x.md

             if stop: return
 ```
 Q: what if we want to squish the ratings between 0 and 5?
 A: put rating through sigmoid function (which has range (0, 1) and multiply by 5; or multiply by 4 and add 1)
+Note:  it is good practice to do this, set range between (min_rating, max_rating).

 ```python
 import torch.nn.functional as F